dcrasch/BookingApp/README.md

 # License

-Copyright (c) 2019 David Rasch
+Copyright (c) 2019 David Rasch.

-This program is released under license GPL v3 or later
+This program is released under license GPL v3 or later.